awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-ecs-ecr-codedeploy.md

 1. Create a JSON file and name it `create-service.json`\.
 Paste the following into the JSON file\.

    For the `taskDefinition` field, when you register a task definition in Amazon ECS, you give it a family\.
 This is similar to a name for multiple versions of the task definition, specified with a revision number\.
-In this example, use "ecs\-demo:1" for the family and revision number in your file\.
-Use the subnet names, security group, and target group value you created with your load balancer in [Step 3: Create Your Application Load Balancer and Target Groups ](#tutorials-ecs-ecr-codedeploy-loadbal)\.
+In this example, use "`ecs-demo:1`" for the family and revision number in your file\.
+Use the subnet names, security group, and target group value you created with your load balancer in [Step 3: Create your Application Load Balancer and target groups ](#tutorials-ecs-ecr-codedeploy-loadbal)\.
 **Note**
 You need to include your target group ARN in this file\.
 Open the Amazon EC2 console and from the navigation pane, under **LOAD BALANCING**, choose **Target Groups**\.
 Choose your first target group\.
 Copy your ARN from the **Description** tab\.